deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 > </details>

-> Table 1 presents the overall performance comparison of different multilingual multimodal LLMs on various benchmark datasets, highlighting PANGEA-7B's superior performance.
+> Table 1 presents the overall performance comparison of various multilingual multimodal large language models (MLLMs) on the PANGEABENCH benchmark, highlighting PANGEA-7B's superior performance in multilingual and multicultural scenarios.

 </details>